 Michael B. Friedman

-In a career that spanned over 45 years, Michael Friedman was a direct service provider, an administrator, and a social advocate during his forty-five year career, working in community and public service positions.
-In 2010 he retired from his position as Director of The Center for Policy, Advocacy, and Education of The Mental Health Association of New York City, which he founded in 2003.
-At the time he also retired as Chair of the Geriatric Mental Health Alliance of New York, which he co-founded in 2004, and as the Facilitator of the Veterans’ Mental Health Coalition in NYC, which he co-founded in 2009.
-He continues teaching at Columbia University School of Social Work; and he writes frequently about mental health, aging, and other topics.
+Michael Friedman served as a direct service provider, an administrator, and a social advocate during his forty-five year career, working in community and public service positions.
+He retired in 2010 from his position as Director of The Center for Policy, Advocacy, and Education of The Mental Health Association of New York City, which he founded in 2003.
+He also retired as Chair of the Geriatric Mental Health Alliance of New York, which he co-founded in 2004, and as the Facilitator of the Veterans’ Mental Health Coalition in NYC, which he co-founded in 2009.
+He teaches at the ColumbiaSchool of Social Work, and he writes about mental health, aging, and other topics.
 He blogs on the Huffington Post.

-Mr. Friedman has spoken at many professional conferences and published numerous articles, book chapters, and opinion essays.
-His topics have included geriatric mental health, integration of health and mental health services, mental health policy and finance, health care reform, child mental health, social advocacy, family support, managed care, psychiatric rehabilitation, child welfare, family violence, stigma, creativity, and political philosophy.
-He is also the co-author of a comic parody of America’s system of psychiatric diagnosis entitled The Diagnostic Manual of Mishegas.
-His writings can be found at www.MichaelBFriedman.com.
+Mr. Friedman has presented at conferences and published articles, book chapters, and essays.
+His topics of interest include geriatric mental health, integration of health and mental health services, mental health policy and finance, health care reform, child mental health, social advocacy, family support, managed care, psychiatric rehabilitation, child welfare, family violence, stigma, creativity, and political philosophy.
+He is the co-author of a comic parody of America’s system of psychiatric diagnosis titled The Diagnostic Manual of Mishegas.
+His writing can be found at www.MichaelBFriedman.com.
 Mr. Friedman is also a semi-professional photographer and jazz musician.
 He has frequent exhibits in Westchester and in NYC, and his jazz group performs regularly in White Plains and elsewhere.
 Mr. Friedman earned a bachelor’s degree from Columbia College, a master’s degree in philosophy from Columbia, and an MSW from the Hunter College School of Social Work.